 Dale Van Pelt must have had an interesting career, yet I have found out only a little about him.
-He was born in about 1872 in Vevay, the seat of Switzerland County, Indiana.
+He was born on July 30, 1872, in Moorefield, Indiana, located not far north of Vevay, the seat of Switzerland County.
 His birth may have coincided pretty closely with the publication of Vevay native Edward Eggleston's popular novel The Hoosier Schoolmaster: A Story of Backwoods Life in Indiana (1871), a fictional recounting of a real-life schoolteacher's experiences in neighboring Jefferson County.
 Eggleston's novel may offer a glimpse into what the young life of Dale Van Pelt must have been like.

 Purdue also holds some of Van Pelt's papers, a diary with sketches from a Purdue botany class.
 I suspect Wright and Van Pelt studied botany together, probably under Stanley Coulter (1853-1943).
 They may even have been friends.